Mir-Alam/Creating-Pandas-Basic-DataFrame-Python/README.md

 Mean, median, and mode
 Minimum and maximum values
 Standard deviation and variance This helps to summarize the data and understand its distribution and central tendencies.

-📂 Files in This Repository
+### 📂 Files in This Repository

-dataframes_operations.py: The Python script that contains all the code for creating, manipulating, and analyzing the Pandas DataFrames.
+Pandasdataframes_01(1).ipynb And Pandasdataframes_01.py(Both files are same): The Python script that contains all the code for creating, manipulating, and analyzing the Pandas DataFrames.
 README.md: This file you're reading, explaining the steps and the project.

-🛠 Technologies Used
+### 🛠 Technologies Used

-Python (with Pandas library)
+Colab Python (with Pandas library)
-Jupyter Notebooks (optional, for interactive exploration) VS Code or any Python IDE for writing code
+Jupyter Notebooks (optional, for interactive exploration)

-📋 Example Code Snippets
+### 📋 Example Code Snippets

 Here’s a quick overview of some of the key operations used in the project:

 Creating a DataFrame from a Dictionary import pandas as pd

-# Creating a dataframe from a list of dictionaries
+### Creating a dataframe from a list of dictionaries
 basket = [
     {"item": "mango", "quantity": 4, "price": 2.99},
     {"item": "bread", "quantity": 2, "price": 3.25},